Lullabot/rome/README.md

 Rome is a set of Vagrant and Puppet configurations used to create and manage a development environment where each service is hosted on a separate machine.
 This allows developers to accurately test productions scenarios where each environment is separated by a network of some kind.

+Rome also defines a single VM ("OneBox") that is identical to the separate VM configuration, but builds a single VM instead.
+It can be useful for systems with low memory or disk space, while still coming close to modeling a production environment.

 The following VM types are available within Rome:

 * Apache